-Some people have argued that it is time to move on from SWOT to other things – in this piece we explore SOAR an Appreciative Inquiry tool.
+Some people have argued that it is time to move on from the SWOT analysis to other tools and techniques.
+In this piece we explore SOAR an Appreciative Inquiry tool.

 The authors propose it as:

-The authors of this article article on SOAR to my mind make two fundamental mistakes:
+The authors of this piece on SOAR to my mind make two fundamental mistakes:

 1) They assume that all applications of SWOT are in the way they describe

 2) They appear to ignore weaknesses and threats – apparently believing that their solution will soar (pardon the pun) over any difficulties.

 Evidence of the authors’ assumptions can be seen in the way they describe SWOT:

 SOAR is biased towards what they can do rather than consider what areas they should avoid.
 This completely misses the point about opportunities being created by the omissions of others or changes in customers patterns.

 In the context of SWOT, Weaknesses are supposed to be internal weaknesses.
 Factors which may inhibit the organization from delivering its promise.
 It is not supposed to look externally at ‘who might outperform us’.